 Therefore, the law is bad.

-Another Illustration from Scripture
+An Illustration from Scripture

 The fallacy of argumentum ad hominem is nothing new.
 In fact, we see it being used by people in the ancient texts of Scripture.
 This was the fallacy that was used against Jesus in His hometown of Nazareth when He came to minister in their synagogue one day according to Mark 6.
 The normal custom of Jesus was that as He traveled throughout Galilee, He would enter into a synagogue on the Sabbath to read and teach from the Word of God.
 It says in Luke that He was praised throughout the land because of this.
 But one particular Sabbath, He found Himself in His hometown of Nazareth.
 The scroll of Isaiah the prophet was given to Him to read from.
 When He was finished reading and teaching, the people were astonished at what He said.
 There was a sense of incredulity and awe by some because of the great wisdom He had.
 But for others, they were offended.
 One of the comments made was, “Isn’t this the carpenter?”
 Instead of assessing and refuting the words of His teaching, accompanied by miracles, they chose to attack His character.
 In logical form, it would look like this: